All-About-Berlin/burgeramt-appointments/README.md

 appointments
 ```

 The script will check Berlin.de every 3 minutes.
 When it finds appointments, it lists them.
 Just keep an eye on the terminal.
+It will also emit a sound.

 ## Instructions for nerds